briandfoy/briandfoy.github.io/_posts/2022-03-10-make-baseball-great-again.md

 Major League Baseball is trying to make baseball less boring and I have some ideas of my own.

-At the moment there is a league-imposed lockout because MLB and the Players Association disagree on three points:
+At the moment there is a league-imposed lockout because MLB and the Players Association disagree on four points, among others:

 * Notice period for league-imposed new features, such as larger bases and anti-shift rules
 * Salary pool caps and the luxury tax
-* Player salary minimums.
+* Player salary minimums
+* Instituting an international draft

 This disagreement has been going on for three months now.
 MLB cancelled the first two series of the year, and now my tickets to a Cincinatti Reds home game are at stake.